Dorothy Dunbar Bromley: Early life

 Bromley was born Dorothy Ewing Dunbar on December 25, 1896, in Ottawa, Illinois.
-She attended Northwestern University, serving as a member of the Signal Corps and graduating magna cum laude in 1918.
+She attended Northwestern University, serving as a member of the US Army Signal Corps and graduating magna cum laude in 1918.
 After college she moved to New York City, where she became a widely known journalist and lived for the majority of her professional life.

 Career

 Bromley did publicity and editorial work for Henry Holt and Company (1921–1924) and was a columnist and writer for the New York World-Telegram (1935–1937), the New York Post (1938–1940) and the New York Herald Tribune (1942–1952), of which she was also editor for the Sunday women's activities page.
-Bromley also wrote freelance for various magazines from 1925–1934, including The Nation, The New York Times Magazine, The New Leader, Good Housekeeping, Harper's and McCall's.
+Bromley also wrote freelance for various magazines from 1925 to 1934, including The Nation, The New York Times Magazine, The New Leader, Good Housekeeping, Harper's and McCall's.

 Bromley had long written on new, controversial, or radical issues in her freelance work.
-Her October 1927 article for Harper's, "Feminist—New Style" introduced the idea of the "New Woman."
+Her October 1927 article for Harper's, "Feminist—New Style" introduced the idea of the "New Woman".
 It discussed the old stereotypes of feminists and an emerging model for a "new" type of feminist, made up of an "increasing group of young women in their twenties and thirties who are the truly modern ones, those who admit that a full life calls for marriage and children as well as a career."
 These new women exhibited a new "individualistic approach to both personal and professional life".
 Furthermore, there was increasingly a pull away from the previous generation of women that had preceded this new brand of feminism.
-Bromley’s other freelance work covered topics such as divorce, voting, criminal law and educational legislation in the United States, Britain and France.
+Bromley's other freelance work covered topics such as divorce, voting, criminal law and educational legislation in the United States, Britain and France.